-If you’ve been wondering how to do intermittent fasting, I’m going to provide you with the ultimate primer on this amazing dietary practice.
+If you’ve been wondering how to implement intermittent fasting or any other protocol to fast one day a week, I’m going to provide you with the ultimate primer on this amazing dietary practice.

 You see, intermittent fasting is arguably the least expensive and most powerful healing method we can incorporate into our lives.